-One of the Wall Street Journal Magazine's 12 Best Books of Spring.
+One of The New York Times Book Review's 14 Books to Watch For in May, Wall Street Journal Magazine's 12 Best Books of Spring, TIME's Best New Books to Read in May, and Cosmopolitan's 14 Best Books Coming Out in May.
 Named a Most Anticipated Book of 2019 by the Los Angeles Times, Esquire, Southern Living, The Rumpus, The Millions, Literary Hub and Electric Literature

 “With flowing prose that evokes the expansive beauty of the Alaskan wilderness, Lin explores the fallout after the loss of a child and the way in which a family is forced to grieve in a place that doesn’t yet feel like home.
 Emotionally raw and subtly suspenseful, The Unpassing is a deeply felt family saga that dismisses the American dream for a harsher, but ultimately more profound, reality.”